-- If a photo is too dark, drag the Exposure slider to the right to lighten it
+If a photo is too dark overall, drag the Exposure slider to the right to lighten it.

-- If a photo is too light, drag the Exposure slider to the left to darken it
+If a photo is too light overall, drag the Exposure slider to the left to darken it.

-Sometimes a photo looks flat or dull straight out of the camera.
-Try these techniques to add contrast to a dull photo in Lightroom Classic:
+Sometimes a photo will look flat or dull straight out of the camera.
+Try these techniques to add contrast to a dull photo in Lightroom Classic.

-- If the darkest tones still seem a bit dull, you can add even more contrast by dragging the Blacks slider to the left to make the darkest tones deeper and richer
+Add even more contrast by dragging the Blacks slider to the left to make the darkest tones deeper and richer.

-If the colors in a photo are too dull or bland, you can increase color intensity using the Vibrance or Saturation slider.
+Are the colors in a photo too bland?
+Increase color intensity with the Vibrance or Saturation slider.

-Drag the Saturation slider to the right to intensify the color saturation of all the colors in a photo.
+Drag the Saturation slider to the right to intensify all the colors in a photo.
 If the effect is too strong, try the Vibrance slider instead.
-Vibrance targets colors with low saturation values more than colors that are already highly saturated.

-Lighting conditions in a scene can sometimes fool your camera’s automatic white balance function, resulting an unwanted color cast in a photo.
+Lighting conditions in a scene can fool your camera’s white balance controls, adding an unwanted color cast to a photo.
 Use the Lightroom Classic White Balance controls to make the colors in your photo more realistic.

 Choose from White Balance presets or drag the Temperature and Tint sliders to achieve a more natural balance of colors.